-The best way to reach me is through the Blackboard course messages tool or by dropping into my Zoom office hours.
+The best way to reach me is through the Blackboard course messages tool or by dropping by my office hours.

-I do my best to return Blackboard course emails within 24 hours, with the exception of Sundays and holidays.
+I do my best to return Blackboard course emails within 24 hours Monday through Thursday and Friday mornings.
 This is going to require some planning on your part; you won't be able to wait until the last minute to complete assignments.